 The loft can be seen as a convenient place to keep your network switch it is all out of the way and doesn’t need to be accessed very often.
 But that’s not to say it is for the best place for it.

-Network switches can be placed in the loft; however, it is generally not recommended.
-The temperature in the loft and the operating temperature of the switch itself need to be considered and placing it there could also reduce its lifespan.
+Network switches can be placed in the loft, but the temperature in the loft and the operating temperature of the switch needs to be considered.
+Lofts can exceed 104°F which is also the average maximum operating temperature of a network switch.
+Placing it there can also reduce its lifespan.

 I did some research into several different network switches to see whether they were suitable to placed within my own loft and whether there are other things to consider before you go ahead and place your network switch there.